 - 64 Bit only - FL Studio for macOS is only compatible with 64 Bit AU and VST plugins.
 There is no automatic bridging as there is with VST on Windows.
 See here why we did not support 32 Bit on macOS.

 - AU vs VST - We recommend using the VST version of plugins, when available, on macOS.
 There are two reasons; 1.
 This will ensure Mac/Windows compatibility when sharing projects.
 AU plugins do not use the same naming conventions and so FL Studio won't be able to match a VST and AU plugin when loading projects.
-2. Most 3rd party developers create their plugins as VSTs, then add an additional layer to provide AU compatibility.
-This means VST plugins often have slightly less processing overhead compared to their AU counterparts.
+2. Most 3rd party developers create VST plugins, then add an additional layer of code to provide AU compatibility.
+This means VST plugins may have slightly less processing overhead compared to their AU counterparts.
 However, you if you have problems with either format try the alternative AU or VST instead, and check the relative CPU usage also.

 - MIDI out - AU does not support MIDI output.